tensorflow/tensorflow/tensorflow/lite/g3doc/inference_with_metadata/task_library/object_detector.md

 // Configure any additional options:
 // options.classificationOptions.maxResults = 3

-let detector = try ObjectDetector.objectDetector(options: options)
+let detector = try ObjectDetector.detector(options: options)

 // Convert the input image to MLImage.
 // There are other sources for MLImage.
 For more details, please see: